dosshubha/COF-ML/README.md

 # COF-ML

-This repository contains the dataset and machine learning workflows developed for predicting the electrochemical properties of covalent organic frameworks (COFs), including open-circuit voltage (OCV), gravimetric capacity
+This repository contains the dataset and machine learning workflows developed for predicting the electrochemical properties of covalent organic frameworks (COFs), including open-circuit voltage (OCV) and gravimetric capacity.

 ## Repository Contents